Brad Penner-USA TODAY Sports. Pictured: Odell Beckham Jr.

 - TV channel: CBS

 Betting market: This over has been one of the most popular ones of the weekend.
-It’s landed 76% of bets and 98% of dollars as of writing (see live data here), but the total has actually fallen a half-point from its opening number at BookMaker. — Danny Donahue
+It’s landed 76% of bets and 98% of dollars as of writing (see live data here), but the total has actually fallen a half-point from its opening number. — Danny Donahue

 Weather report: Temperatures are expected to be in the high 80s in Miami, which one would imagine would benefit the Dolphins, as they’re more used to playing in the heat than other teams around the league.

 But that has not been the case for Florida teams historically.

 According to our Bet Labs data, the Bucs, Jaguars and Dolphins are a combined 57-95-3 (37.5%) against the spread since 2003 in games with average temperatures higher than 80 degrees.

 This drops down to 36.3% when looking only at home games.
 Yikes. — Mark Gallant